CalvinL15/AI-Final-Project/README.md

 Example to run the code: "python main.py 5 1 1"

 To run the code multiple times, run the shellscript.
-However, to adjust how many times you want to run the code and what arguments do you want to run, you would have to change the script by yourself (line 6 and 9).
+However, to adjust how many times you want to run the code and what arguments you want to run, you would have to change the script by yourself (line 6 and 9).

 Everytime the program finishes a simulation, it will write its output into a text file "out.txt" in the format:

-# FAILURE! => if player fails to reach the destination without violating the rule
+FAILURE! => if player fails to reach the destination without violating the rule

-# Success! "x" => if player successfully reaches the destination within the constaints, where x = number of steps taken.
+Success! "x" => if player successfully reaches the destination within the constaints, where x = number of steps taken.